 BRISTOL VIDEOS IN THE SPECTEL HISTORY SERIES

 A HISTORY OF BRISTOL is a historic record of the city through the ages.
-The documentary follows the development of Bristol from a small Anglo-Saxon settlement to thriving metropolis.
+The documentary follows the development of Bristol from a small Anglo-Saxon settlement to a thriving metropolis.
 We take you back in time to:-

-- Civil war battles fought in and around the city
+- Civil War battles fought in and around the city

 - Bristol’s involvement in the slave trade, including The Merchant Venturers, John Pinney and Edward Colston plus MP William Wilberforce who helped turn public opinion against slavery with the campaign for abolition

 - The early beginnings of Bristol’s transport industry